livegnik/2way-design/2WAY High-Level Design.md

 At the core of the backend lies the 2WAY Graph, a comprehensive data structure that integrates both the User Graphs and the Server Graph.
 The User Graph represents the individual user's interactions.
 In contrast, the Server Graph is the aggregate of all User Graphs on a particular server, thereby encapsulating a subset of the network’s decentralized data.

 The backend is responsible for managing various types of 2WAY Objects, which are fundamental to the system's operation.
 These objects include Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
-Attributes are key-value pairs consisting of a "type" and a "value."
+Attributes are key-value pairs consisting of a "type" and a "value".
 Ratings are specific objects used to store reputation scores.
 Parents can have one or more Attributes as children, and the relationships between a Parent and its children are established through Edges.
 ACLs are used to define and manage access permissions within the system.
 Each object can be up or down-voted, indefinitely, by means of a newer message, influencing its visible presence in the graph.

 Several crucial components support the functionality and security of the 2WAY backend.
 The Database Schema ensures data is organized and structured efficiently.
 The Object Manager handles the reception of messages from the frontend, backend, or any connected application or device with access to the backend’s APIs, ensuring secure and reliable communication.
 The Graph Manager oversees the Graph in RAM only, maintaining the integrity and updates of the active data structure, while the overall 2WAY Graph encompasses the entire Server Graph, and is stored to disk.
 The Key Manager is vital for handling the signing and verification of messages, as well as the encryption and decryption of communications.
-The ACL Manager oversees permissions and access rights, ensuring secure and authorized data access.
-The State Manager tracks the data that has been synchronized with other servers and manages data pending synchronization on the next connection.

 Additional components enhance the backend's robustness and reliability.
-The Storage Manager handles the physical storage of data, while the Network Manager manages the network connections between nodes, ensuring efficient data exchange.
+The Storage Manager handles the physical storage of data, while the Network Manager manages the network connections between nodes, ensuring efficient data exchange, and tracks the data that has been synchronized with other servers and manages data pending synchronization on the next connection.
 The Denial of Service (DoS) Guard Manager protects the system from malicious attacks, maintaining network performance and availability.
 The Log Manager records system activities for auditing and troubleshooting, and the Installation and Startup Managers facilitate the deployment and initialization of the 2WAY system.

 In essence, the 2WAY backend is a sophisticated and modular system that provides the secure and decentralized foundation needed for the 2WAY platform's operations.
 It integrates various components and data structures to create a resilient and efficient framework for managing digital identities and associated data in a P2P network.
 This section explains each element in detail, offering a comprehensive understanding of the backend architecture and its critical role within the 2WAY system.